 Their 2016 Chardonnay is comparable to that of the finest white Burgundy, but at a fraction of the price.
 Aromas of ripe nectarine, vanilla and poached pear with lightly toasted oak and hazelnut.
 The flavours develop into layers of melon, lemon curd and honey with an excellent persistence.
 The structure is held together with great balanced acidity and the length seems to never end.

 This wine deserves to be paired with dishes such as grilled lobster or seared scallops.
-Another great match would be a rich wild mushroom casserole or even succulent roasted chicken.
+Another great match would be a rich mushroom and chicken casserole.